ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Errors in the encapsulation of requests mean that responses cannot be encapsulated.
 This includes cases where the key configuration is incorrect or outdated.
-The Oblivious Gateway Resource can generate and send a response with a 4xx status code to the oblivious relay resource.
+The oblivious gateway resource can generate and send a response with a 4xx status code to the oblivious relay resource.
 This response MAY be forwarded to the client or treated by the oblivious relay resource as a failure.
 If a client receives a response that is not an encapsulated response, this could